-If we continue to follow the dynamics exhibited by the DMG model in the Er=500 simulation, as shown in Fig. 5, we see that with increased strain the residual fluctuations in the orientational domains lead to a rearrangement of the local orientation field which leads to conditions for which the system is amenable to the formation of disclinations.
-Initially, we observe that the fluctuations in the director field along the z direction within the orientation domain along $y\approx2$ give rise to the reappearance of a smaller, interior domain.
-As can be seen by comparing Figs. 5(a) and (b), the interior domain increases in stream-wise length with continued strain.
+If we continue to follow the dynamics exhibited by the DMG model in the Er=500 simulation as shown in Fig. 5, we see that with increased strain the residual fluctuations in the orientational domains lead to a rearrangement of the local orientation field that results in conditions for which the system is amenable to the formation of disclinations.
+Initially, we observe that the fluctuations in the director field along the z direction within the orientation domain at $y \approx 2$ give rise to the reappearance of a smaller, interior domain.
+As can be seen by comparing Figs. 5(a) and 5(b), the interior domain increases in streamwise length with continued strain.
 Eventually, the crowding brought about by the continued growth of this domain results in an abrupt rearrangement of the orientation field [see Fig. 5(c)] that leads to the development of a more regular structure [Fig. 5(d)].
+However, as is evident from the disclination core highlighted in Fig. 5(d) using an S

+FIG. 6.
+Evolution of the free energy as a function of applied strain for Er=500 (De=0.5).
+The labeled arrows indicate strains corresponding to the data presented in Fig. 5.

-However, as is evident from the disclination core highlighted in Fig. 5(d) using an S=0.7 isosurface, the resulting arrangement of orientational domains gives rise to the formation of a disclination within which the minimum in the order parameter $S{min}$ =0.34, a considerable reduction from its equilibrium value of $S{eq}$ =0.74.
-(The particular choice of the isosurface values used in this and subsequent figures was subject to the limitations of the plotting software, which required the use relatively large values in order to "visually" resolve the structure.)
+=0.7 isosurface, the resulting arrangement of orientational domains gives rise to the formation of a disclination within which the minimum order parameter value S{\min} =0.34, a considerable reduction from its equilibrium value of S{eq} =0.74.
+[The particular choice of the isosurface values used in this (and subsequent figures) is an artifact of the plotting software, which required the use of relatively large values in order to "visually" resolve the structure.]
 From this discussion (and that which follows regarding the orientational structure in the vicinity of the region of reduced order), it appears that the breakdown of the initial polydomain texture is initiated by residual fluctuations in the molecular orientation field.
-As topological (i.e., singular) disclinations we not observed for Er=500 in our previous study (Klein et al., 2007), in which we used the same parameter values as those used here, they a manifestation of the three-dimensional nature of the problem, which cannot be captured in two-dimensional flow.
+As topological (i.e., singular) disclinations were not observed for Er=500 in our previous study [Klein et al. (2007)], in which we used the same parameter values as those used here, they are a manifestation of the three-dimensional nature of the problem, which cannot be captured in two-dimensional flow.